PatWie/tensorflow-recipes/README.md

  I do not judge the papers and methods.
 Reproducing deep-learning papers with *meaningful* performance is difficult.
 So there can be some tricks, I missed.
  There is no motivation/time to make them all work perfectly -- *when* possible.

+- `model` means a pre-trained model provided by the authors and ported to TensorFlow
+- `pre-trained model` means a model training with the provided script above